-You guys, Latin America straight up blew my mind.
-I mean, where else can you watch condors soar through the world’s deepest canyon one day, then swim with sea lions in the Galapagos the next?
-After exploring this wild continent for three years, I still can’t get over how incredible it is.
+You guys, Latin America has straight up blew my mind.
+I mean, where else can you watch condors soar through the world’s deepest canyon one day, then swim with sea lions in the Pacific the next?
+After exploring this wild continent for 8 years, I still can’t get over how incredible it is.

 Prettiest Places to Visit in Latin America